A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Evaluative Datasets

 \subsection{Far Eastern Memorial Hospital voice dataset}

-The Far Eastern Memorial Hospital (FEMH) dataset was produced by \cite{wang_ai_2024}.
+The Far Eastern Memorial Hospital (FEMH) dataset was produced by \citeauthor{wangAIDetectionGlottic2024} \cite{wangAIDetectionGlottic2024}.
 It contains audio recordings of 2000 individuals sustaining the vowel /a/.
-This dataset also contains comprehensive, structured medical records for each individual, including the sex and age of the patient, as well as 23 symptoms (details of the symptoms are included in the appendix).
-There are 20 pathologies within this dataset, which we have categorised as benign and malignant, as shown in Figure \ref{fig:FEMH_diagnosis_counts}.
-This was done in accordance with \cite{wang_ai_2024}.
+This dataset also contains comprehensive, structured medical records for each individual, including the sex and age of the patient, as well as 23 symptoms.
+All recordings have a sample rate of 44,100 Hz

+Each patient has been diagnosed with one of 20 pathologies.
+We have categorised these pathologies as benign and malignant, as shown in Figure \ref{fig:FEMH_diagnosis_counts}.
 Recordings labelled as \say{Laryngeal cancer} and \say{Dysplasia} are classified as malignant, with all other recordings being classified as benign.
-Dysplasia is a pre-malignant condition where cells in the vocal cords become abnormal \citep{johns_hopkins_medicine_vocal_2021}.
-The laryngeal cancer group contains patients with both squamous cell carcinoma and carcinoma in situ \citep{wang_ai_2024}.
+The laryngeal cancer group contains patients with both squamous cell carcinoma and carcinoma in situ \cite{wangAIDetectionGlottic2024}.
+Dysplasia is a pre-malignant condition where cells in the vocal cords become abnormal \cite{johnshopkinsmedicineVocalCordCancer2021}.
+We include patients with dysplasia in the malignant group as it is a pre-malignant condition. \citeauthor{wangAIDetectionGlottic2024} also include patients with dysplasia in the malignant group in their work \cite{wangAIDetectionGlottic2024}.

-We split this dataset using 33\% of the data for testing (635 benign, 25 malignant) and the remaining data for training (1305 benign, 35 malignant).
-Table \ref{tab:test_train_splits} shows a breakdown of the samples in the testing and training sets, including the number of male and female patients and the minimum, mean, and maximum age.
-All recordings were taken with a sample rate of 44,100 Hz.
+The FEMH dataset was used to train all of the models as well as being used for testing.
+We split this dataset using 33\% of the data for testing (635 benign, 25 malignant) and the remaining 77\% of the data was used for training (1305 benign, 35 malignant).